Schedule

 Chair: Kevin Sobnosky, PepsiCo

-Join us for an action-packed discussion of the latest compliance and enforcement trends at the federal and state level, including EPA’s new national enforcement initiatives for the next four years, key enforcement cases directly and indirectly affecting the food and beverage industry, and emerging developments involving environmental justice, ESG and greenwashing.
+Join us for an insightful and comprehensive review of the latest environmental compliance and enforcement trends at the federal and state level.
+Hear about USEPA’s enforcement priorities, key enforcement cases directly and indirectly affecting the food and beverage industry, and emerging developments from the new administration.

 1:45 pm – 3:15 pm